 Open & Observable Environments

-Open and Observable Environments mean making meaningful and concerted efforts to avoid situations where a coach/official/staff member, etc. might be alone with an athlete.
+Open and observable environments means making meaningful and concerted efforts to avoid situations where a coach, official or other representative might be alone with an athlete and/or vulnerable individual.
 All interactions between an athlete and an individual who is in a position of trust should normally, and wherever possible, be in an environment or space that is both “open” and “observable” to others.

 At the National level, Swimming Canada is committed to creating open and observable environments at all national team events, including training camps and competitions, as well as at the High Performance Centres.